-With four high-level options for securing your environment, and managing them with more security:
+Here are four high-level options for securing your environment and managing them with more security:

-- Consider eliminating the Remote Desktop Protocol access by changing the default TCP ports and leveraging a virtualized network, or VLANs to critical systems.
+- Consider eliminating the Remote Desktop Protocol access by changing the default TCP ports and leveraging a virtualized network or VLAN to critical systems.
 A more secure option would be to block all RDP connections through none whitelisted IPs.
-Additional solutions are available when it comes to logon monitoring and activity summaries with heightened visibility utilizing multi-factor authentication.
+Additional solutions are available when it comes to log-on monitoring and activity summaries with heightened visibility utilizing multi-factor authentication.

 - Secure all systems and endpoints first, with solution designs to monitor and remedy any network anomalies.
 Similar to that of an RDP session from other workstations and notify your technical team or leadership.

 - Utilize paid encryption Solutions for remoting into work systems.
 Some of the most popular remote solutions are TeamViewer, LogMeIn, and Screen connect all companies through encrypted connections to release communications as need.